hedricsd/ECE434/hw04/ReadMe.md

 ## Control the LED matrix from a browser
 Using browserEtch.py my code creates a browser that has 5 buttons.
 Up, down, left, right, and shake.
 The directions move the cursor the ways you would expect and the shake button clears the etch-a-sketch like a real etch-a-sketch works.

+## LCD Display
+For my LCD display, I got to display Boris, Boris rotated 90 degrees, and Boris with text.
+I also played a RedsNightmare.mpg on the LCD display as well.